-You may be able to claim expenses against your share of the partnership income that wasn't claimed in the partnership's IR7 return, eg, interest on capital borrowed to purchase a share in the partnership.
-Claim these expenses at Question 28.
+You may be able to claim expenses against your share of the partnership income that was not claimed in the partnership's IR7 return, for example interest on capital borrowed to purchase a share in the partnership.
+Claim these expenses at Question 29.